GENERICERROR000/gdbg/README.md

 ## TODO

-* [ ] BUG: issue when computer sleeps
-  * ticker thread may be interrupted and not work
-  * how to have rumps check and manage this?
 * [ ] linux version
   * [ ] run `dexcom_handler.py` as service
   * [ ] create gnome top bar extension